AdguardTeam/AGLint/README.md

 example.org##.ad
 ```

-#### Disable some rules
+#### Disable some linter rules

-You can disable some rules by adding `! aglint-disable-next-line rule1, rule2` comment before the rule.
+You can disable some linter rules by adding `! aglint-disable-next-line rule1, rule2` comment before the adblock rule.

 ## Ignoring files or folders